 How do I protect my dog or cat?

-NSW Department of Primary Industries (NSW DPI) recommends that people keep all domestic animals away from sick horses (suspect Hendra virus cases) and areas contaminated with their urine or faeces, to reduce the possible risk of exposure to the virus.
+The Department of Primary Industries (DPI) recommends that people keep all domestic animals away from sick or dead horses (suspect Hendra virus cases) and areas contaminated with their urine or faeces, to reduce the possible risk of exposure to the virus.
 It is good biosecurity to keep healthy animals away from sick ones, regardless of the cause of the illness.

 What biosecurity measures are in place for companion animals?

 DPI’s policy is to routinely test companion animals that have had close contact with an infected horse.
 Any properties on which Hendra virus is identified are quarantined and movement restrictions are imposed on all domestic animals, including dogs and cats.

 If there is a horse carcass on my property, what should I do with my other pets?

 If a horse has died on your property for any reason, you should prevent all animals, including dogs and cats, from coming into contact with the carcass or body fluids from the dead horse.